Simon and Hallsworth Fellowships

 How to apply

 Applications should be made via The University of Manchester’s on-line application system.
-If you are unable to apply on-line please request an application form by emailing human resources quoting the reference number.

 You should also attach a short CV (ideally no more than 2 pages) listing your publications.

 Your research proposal should be no more than 2,000 words and relevant to your nominated academic centre’s (ie School) overall research plans.
 Your proposal must clearly identify your nominated host school (you may wish to do this at the top of your proposal) from those listed in the further particulars.
 Failure to do this will result in immediate elimination from the competition.

 Your proposal should also provide a short statement outlining what steps you will take to engage with areas outside of the academic community.